How we set your rent and service charges

 My rent / service charge has changed what do I need to do?

-If you pay your rent by Direct Debit, we’ll automatically start collecting the new amount from 26th March 2023.
+• If you pay your rent by Direct Debit, we’ll automatically start collecting the new amount from 26th March 2025.
 Many people find it easier to pay by Direct Debit for this reason.
-To set up a Direct Debit just call us on 01792 479200 and press option 1 or ask your Community Housing Officer to set it up with you.
+To set up a Direct Debit just call us on 01792 479200 and press option 1 for our Rent Management Team, they will be happy to help.

-If you receive Universal Credit, you’ll need to inform your work coach of the increase or update your online journal during your assessment period that includes the date of change.
+• If you receive Universal Credit, you’ll need to complete a ‘to-do’ with your new rent details on or after 1st April 2025 within your online Universal Credit account.
 We recommend you check your Universal Credit statement to ensure the increase has been applied.

 I can’t afford to pay my rent / service charges – what can I do?